Malware Scanner is a module only in Security Ninja PRO

 There will most likely be some premium plugins or custom made plugins on your website, these do not have any official API for checksums, but are instead scanned manually by the malware scanner.

-Step 2 – Scan all other files for malicious code.
+Step 2 – Scan site for malware and malicious code

 After all the known plugins are scanned, the rest of the website is scanned with the PHP malware scanner library to detect malicious files.